villegame/datalog-2-sw/README.md

 **NOTE!** you need to add 4,7kOhm resistor between Voltage and Data pins as illustrated [in here](https://villegame.files.wordpress.com/2018/03/1w.png).
 You can add several DS1820 sensors parallel to the setup.

+With RPi zero these items might come in handy:
+* micro usb male to usb female adapter
+* usb to ethernet adapter
+* mini hdmi male to hdmi female adapter

 ## Software

 ### Raspbian OS

-Write yourself a Raspbian Jessie sd-card for the RPI.
-Jessie Lite will do perfectly since gui isn't needed.
+Make a Raspbian Jessie or Stretch sd-card for the RPI.
+Lite version will do perfectly since gui isn't needed.
 If you don't know any good sd-writer software, use [Etcher](https://etcher.io/).

-I have tested this on Raspbian Jessie lite.
-Other Raspbians may or may not work.
+**Notice** For RPi Zero W model it is recommended to use Raspbian Stretch, for the on-board wifi to work.
+I've tested other RPi models with Jessie.

 ### Raspi-config

 On first boot it is recommended to connect at least monitor/tv, keyboard and ethernet cable to RPI.
 If you're using RPI Zero, connect just monitor and keyboard.
 After running configuration tool and rebooting you should be able to switch usb keyboard to ethernet adapter to do the rest over ssh in your LAN using ssh or putty for example.

+**Notice** You can also enable ssh by creating an empty file named 'ssh' on boot partition of sd-card.
+This makes installing on RPi Zero easier.

 Login to your pi (username pi, password raspberry) and start configuration tool on terminal: